Emergency Incident Support is a rapid response group of

 Board of Directors

-Roger Lance, President
+Roger Lance, Member at Large

-Roger Lance is a 72-year-old retired Air Force Veteran of 29 years.
+Roger Lance is a retired Air Force Veteran of 29 years.
 He has over 3000 hours of flight time in various fighter aircraft.
 He has several years of experience in weapon system development, engineering, flight testing, and retired as Commander for advanced technology systems.
 After retirement he worked as a contractor for space-based systems development for US Space Command.
 Roger has been a volunteer providing support to first responders since 2005.
 He was instrumental in ensuring our first responders received exceptional support during the Waldo Canyon and Black Forest fires.
 As President of the EIS Board of Directors (BoD) he has led efforts to ensure Emergency Incident Support (EIS) continues to expand services to our first responders throughout the El Paso Community.
 He also serves as Vice-President of the Tri-Lakes Fire Protection District Board of Directors.

 John Hildebrandt has been a member of the Emergency Incident Support (EIS) team since 2019.
 He learned about the organization from Roger Lance (one of the founders of EIS) while both serving on the board of directors for the Tri-Lakes Monument Fire Protection District (TLMFPD).
 John began his public service commitment as treasurer, to the Tri-Lakes Fire department beginning in 1997 with a mostly volunteer organization.
 Since then, Tri-Lakes Fire Protection District has merged with Woodmoor/Monument Fire district forming the current TLMFPD; now a career department with three stations, a centrally located office location, 51 full time personnel and a budget just over $11 million.
 John currently serves the position of board president for TLFPD since 2019.